Exam Tips: Genetic Engineering

 Distinguish genetic engineering from selective breeding: Genetic engineering moves individual genes between unrelated species in one generation.
 Selective breeding works within a species over many generations selecting existing variation.
 Examiners like comparison questions — have clear contrast points ready.

 Safety of GM food — nuanced answer: Do not say "GM food is proven safe" or "GM food is dangerous."
-The correct AQA answer is: there is currently no scientific evidence that approved GM foods are harmful to human health, but there are legitimate environmental and ethical concerns about their use that are still debated.
+The correct answer for both AQA and Edexcel is: there is currently no scientific evidence that approved GM foods are harmful to human health, but there are legitimate environmental and ethical concerns about their use that are still debated.

 Keep building this topic